 ³ Internet Explorer 8.0 or later is required.

-📌Note: we are no longer actively servicing Windows 2000, Windows XP, Windows Vista, or Windows Server 2000/2003/2008.
-You can continue using the last supported version of TeamViewer on those operating systems, but we are no longer providing updates or fixes which are specific to them.
-See this announcement for more details
+- We are no longer actively servicing Windows XP, Windows Vista, or Windows Server 2003/2008.
+You can continue using the last supported version of TeamViewer (Classic) on those operating systems, but we are no longer providing updates or fixes which are specific to them.
+See this announcement for more details.

-📌Note: We are no longer actively servicing macOS 10.6 to 10.12.
-You can continue using the last supported version of TeamViewer on those operating systems, but we are no longer providing updates or fixes which are specific to them.
-See this announcement for more details
+- We are no longer actively servicing macOS 10.7 to 10.13.
+You can continue using the last supported version of TeamViewer (Classic) on those operating systems, but we are no longer providing updates or fixes which are specific to them.
+See this announcement for more details.

-📌Note: We have adapted TeamViewer to the Apple Silicon Macs already and we announce full support of this hardware for TeamViewer 15.12 and newer.
+- We have already adapted TeamViewer (Classic) to the Apple Silicon Macs, and we announce full support of this hardware for TeamViewer (Classic) 15.12 and newer.

-📌Note: Currently, there is no possibility to enable "Lock Computer" remotely on macOS Big Sur.
-The button for this is therefore disabled when connected to a Mac running Big Sur.
+- Currently, there is no possibility to enable "Lock Computer" remotely on macOS Big Sur.
+This button is, therefore, disabled when connected to a Mac running Big Sur.

-📌Note: TeamViewer can also run on a number of other distributions, although we don't officially provide support for them.
+📌Note: TeamViewer (Classic) can also run on several other distributions, although we don't officially provide support for them.

 📌Note: Individual APK installer files can also be downloaded from our website for sideloading.

 Please find the list of supported manufacturers for remote control here.